ST. AGRICOLA

 Symbol: Palm

-The tales of the Statue in Dome’s building site:
+The history of the statue in the Duomo’s construction site:

-The statue that represents Saint Agricola is a reproduction realized by Ambrogio Consonni, since the original art piece went destroyed following the bombings in the Second World War.
-The statue is on top of one of the frontal spires of the cathedral.
-With hands joined in prayer and directed downwards, it welcomes christians that enter in the cathedral, while with his stare it looks towards a distant point in the sky.
+The statue that represents St. Agricola is a reproduction realized by Ambrogio Consonni, as the original was destroyed during the bombings of the Second World War.
+The statue rises at the top of one of the façade spires of the Cathedral.
+With hands joined in prayer and turned downwards, it welcomes the faithful entering the Cathedral, while his gaze is fixed on a distant point in the sky.

 This spire was adopted by: